vmchale/archive-backpack/hstar/README.md

 converts a file into a pax-compatible archive.

-`hstar` can change the compression based on command-line flags, like `bsdtar` and `arc` (this feature is missing from GNU tar and seemingly Schily tar).
+`hstar` can change the compression based on command-line flags, like `bsdtar` and `arc` (this feature is missing from GNU tar, busybox tar, and seemingly Schily tar).

 ### Compression